 |Here again, the little horns are growing.
 Here’s a link on why some sheep have horns and others do not.|

 As a result of the differences and procedures for Easirent and Europcar (and Avis, Alamo, and Hertz), we will never book a car through Easirent again.
-The prices for the actual rental car itself is similar amongst all the cars, depending on value and style selected.
+The prices for the actual rental car itself are similar amongst all the cars, depending on the value and style selected.

 It’s all of these other charges that made a huge difference, along with the inconveniences we faced when we arrived in Dublin, exhausted from the long flights from South Africa and dealing with immigration in South Africa.

 Today, as we book the multiple holiday homes in the UK, we’ll be mapping the various locations for the most convenient options.
 Once booked and approved by the owners, we’ll share some photos and details.

 Once again, we’re reminded of the importance of reviewing the terms and conditions for all travel venues, whether rentals, cars, cruises, hotels, and flights.

 This was the first time we’d failed to review the terms and conditions, but we’ve learned our lesson and won’t avoid doing so in the future.
 I can only excuse us for being distracted when we booked the car only a few weeks before Sleavingouth Africa for Ireland.

 Hopefully, tomorrow we’ll have pinned down our time in England and have news to share.